zouchao2010/Litecore/README.md

 Please use at your own risk.

-Bitcore is still under heavy development and not quite ready for "drop-in" production use.
-If you find a security issue, please email security@bitcore.io.
+Flappycore is still under heavy development and not quite ready for "drop-in" production use.
+If you find a security issue, please email dev@getflap.io

 #Contributing

-Bitcore needs some developer love.
+Flappycore needs some developer love.
 Please send pull requests for bug fixes, code optimization, and ideas for improvement.

 #Browser support

 ## Building the browser bundle

-To build bitcore full bundle for the browser (this is automatically executed after you run `npm install`):
+To build Flappycore full bundle for the browser (this is automatically executed after you run `npm install`):

 ```
 node browser/build.js -a
 ```

-This will generate a `browser/bundle.js` file which you can include in your HTML to use bitcore in the browser.
+This will generate a `browser/bundle.js` file which you can include in your HTML to use Flappycore in the browser.

 ##Example browser usage